stevegrossi/stevegrossi.github.io/principles.markdown

 ## Small is beautiful.

 But even more importantly, it’s understandable.
 Break big things up into smaller parts: ideally each part should do exactly one thing.
 Our job is to manage complexity, not add to it.

+## Tests Are More Important than Code

+On any long-lived project, your code will change constantly.
+Tests are proof that your system does what it needs to, and are far more valuable over time than the particular way in which it performs a given task, which will change.